2013 NCAA Division I men's basketball tournament

 The 2013 NCAA Division I men's basketball tournament involved 68 teams playing in a single-elimination tournament that determined the National Collegiate Athletic Association (NCAA) Division I men's basketball national champion for the 2012–13 season.
 The 75th annual edition of the tournament (dating to 1939) began on March 19, 2013, and concluded with the championship game on April 8, at the Georgia Dome in Atlanta.
-This was the final men's Final Four to be held at the Georgia Dome, as it was demolished in 2017.
+This was the last men's Final Four to be held at the Georgia Dome as it was demolished in 2017.

 The Final Four consisted of Louisville (tenth overall appearance, eighth official appearance), Wichita State (second appearance), Syracuse (first appearance since their 2003 national championship), and Michigan, returning for the first time since the Fab Five's second appearance in 1993 (later vacated).
 By winning the West Region, Wichita State became the first #9 seed and first Missouri Valley Conference (MVC) team to reach the Final Four since the tournament expanded to 64 teams in 1985.
 The last #9 seed to reach the Final Four was Penn, and the last MVC team to do so was Indiana State, both in 1979.
 Louisville defeated Michigan in the championship game by a final score of 82–76, winning their first national title since 1986.
 On February 20, 2018, the NCAA automatically vacated Louisville's entire tournament run, including its national title, due to a 2015 sex scandal.
 Although none of the other teams had their runs vacated by NCAA staff, this meant that in effect, the entire tournament was deemed null and void, with no national champion team crowned for the year.
-This would not happen again until 2020, when the competition, which ironically would have seen the Final Four held in Atlanta that year, was cancelled outright due to the COVID-19 pandemic.
+This would not happen again until 2020, when the competition, which coincidentally would have seen the Final Four held in Atlanta that year, was cancelled outright due to the COVID-19 pandemic.